PROS AND CONS

 We all want to burn as much fat as possible.
 One of the latest fads going around is "fasted cardio."
 But, does fasted cardio burn more fat?
 Will you lose more weight?
 Should you skip breakfast?
-It really depends on your goal.
+The answer really depends on your goal.
 Before you skip breakfast and head to the gym, keep reading to learn if fasted cardio is right for you.

 Fat Burning